 Pipe out onto baking tray lined with baking paper.
 You can use a cookie syringe or piping pag.
 Before baking, send the tray to the fridge to chill for 10 min will also help retain the shape in the oven.

-Bake at 150 deg C for 10 min using conventional mode (top and bottom heat, no fan), then at 160 deg C for another 25 min at fan forced mode till golden.
-If bottom has brown but top remains pale, bring tray to upper rack, and increase temp to quickly brown the top.
+Bake at 150-160 deg C for 10 min using conventional mode (top and bottom heat, no fan), then at 160 deg C for another 20 – 25 min at fan forced mode till golden.
+If bottom has brown but top remains pale, bring tray to upper rack, and bake further.